-How Social Selling helps Universal Robots partner generate B2B leads for manufacturing industry robotization
+How Social Selling Helps a Universal Robots Partner Generate B2B Leads for Manufacturing Robotization

-ModumUp was approached by the system integrator of the Danish company Universal Robots, a global leader in producing collaborative robots (so-called "cobots").
-Their clients include both large and small industrial enterprises that utilize manual labor.
+ModumUp was approached by the system integrator of the Danish company Universal Robots, a global leader in collaborative robots ("cobots").
+Their clients range from large corporations to small industrial enterprises in the manufacturing sector.

-There is a stereotype that the audience of representatives from industrial areas is not very active on social media.
-Even when you encounter active users, you may find it challenging to communicate with them.
-However, using personal brand strategies, the Social Selling agency ModumUp collected a database of 1,800+ owners and top managers of industrial companies and generated 18 leads in 6 months.
+By applying personal brand strategies, the Social Selling agency ModumUp built a database of 1,800+ owners and top managers of industrial companies and generated 18 leads in six months.

 But first things first.

-When introducing cobots in the CIS region, Universal Robots' partner constantly encountered entrepreneurial skepticism, stereotypes and misconceptions about robotics.
+When introducing cobots, Universal Robots’ partner consistently faced skepticism, as well as stereotypes and misconceptions about robotics.

-They honestly don't believe that the reconfiguration of the cobot takes just a few minutes.
-Experience with industrial robots prevents many entrepreneurs from realizing that robotization has straightforward and practical solutions, especially for small-batch production.
+Many managers and business owners simply don’t believe that reconfiguring a cobot takes just a few minutes.
+Their prior experience with industrial robots prevents them from realizing that robotization can offer straightforward, practical solutions — especially for small-batch production.

 Andrey Kartsev

-In addition, conventional communication channels with potential customers didn't show high efficiency.
+In addition, traditional communication channels with potential customers proved to be ineffective.

-We tried to attract new customers through cold calling, but was' not always possible to reach people responsible for production decisions.
+We tried to attract new customers through cold calling, but it wasn’t always possible to reach the people responsible for production decisions.

 Andrey Kartsev